XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 This proposal makes a variety of assumptions, based upon observations of existing trust line usage in order to produce the most compact representations of data.
 These assumptions include:

 1. **Only Unidirectional**.
 This proposal does not support bidirectional trust line constructions, on the assumption that _most_ token issuers leave their trust line limit set to the default value of 0 (i.e., issuers don't allow debt relationships with token holders, by default).
 Thus, CFTs do not have the same "balance netting" functionality found in trust lines because CFTs have only a single balance as opposed to the two balances used by trust lines.
-2. **Few Issuances per Issuer**.
-The most common examples of fungible token issuance involve regulatory overhead, which makes it less common for issuers to issue _many_ fungible tokens, in the general case.
-In addition, existing [guidance on xrpl.org](https://xrpl.org/freezes.html#global-freeze) advises token issuers to use different addresses for each token issuance in order to better accomodate [global freeze](https://xrpl.org/enact-global-freeze.html) activities.
-Because of this, we assume that any individual issuer will not issue many different fungible tokens using the same address.
-In particular, this specification limits the number of unique CFT issuances to 32 per issuing account.
-If an issuer wishes to support more than this number of CFTs, additional addresses can still be used.
-3. **No Trust Limits**.
+2. **No Trust Limits**.
 Unlike current Trustline functionality where trust amount limits can be set by either party, this proposal eliminates this feature under the assumption that token holders will not acquire a CFT without first making an off-ledger trust decision.
 For example, a common use-case for a CFT is a fiat-backed stablecoin, where a token holder wouldn't purchase more stablecoin than they would feel comfortable holding.
-4. **No TrustSet Transactions**.
+3. **No TrustSet Transactions**.
 CFTs may be held by any account, and therefore do not require any sort of [TrustSet](https://xrpl.org/trustset.html#trustset) transaction in order to enable holding a CFT.
 However, in order to disallow an arbitrary CFT sender from consuming recipient account reserves, payment _senders_ have to commit 1 incremental reserve (i.e., currently 2 XRP) when sending a token to any recipient who doesn't currently hold any CFTs (or to any recipient where sending the token would incur a new CFTokenPage).
-5. **No Rippling**.
+4. **No Rippling**.
 Unlike some existing capabilities of the ledger, CFTs are not eligible for [rippling](https://xrpl.org/rippling.html#rippling), and thus do not have any configurability settings related to that functionality.

 ### 1.1.3 Release Timeline and Scope